LANraragi

 Simply execute the installer package.

 You might get a SmartScreen prompt from Windows (doesn't seem to happen with the Store) as the installer isn't signed; These are perfectly normal.
-(If you're wondering why I don't sign installers, this article is a good read.)
+(If you're wondering why I don't sign installers, article is a good read.)

 Once the install completes properly, you'll be able to launch the GUI from the shortcut in your Start Menu: